-Captain Simmer assumed command of Naval Hospital Oak Harbor, WA on August 31, 2012
+Captain McDonald assumed command of Naval Hospital Oak Harbor, WA on August 15, 2014.

-Captain Simmer's personal awards include the Defense Superior Service Medal, Meritorious Service Medal (two awards), Navy Commendation Medal (three awards), Army Commendation Medal, and Navy Achievement Medal (two awards).
-He has also received numerous unit, campaign, and service awards.
+His military awards include the Defense Meritorious Service Medal, Meritorious Service Medal (5 awards), Navy and Marine Corps Commendation Medal (4 awards), Navy and Marine Corps Achievement Medal (2 awards), and various other service and unit awards.